carmencchow/cyclistic_casestudy/README.md

 ![finaljoin](https://github.com/user-attachments/assets/41ac54ed-394a-4f45-a0fe-bdf1f3f3947e)

 <p>
 We've also created new columns which will help us analzye other metrics such as the duration, speed and distance of each group's bike rides.
-These new column are
+These new column are:

 ```
 start_dayofweek,